Predictive Inference Based on Markov Chain Monte Carlo Output: Formal Setting

 for all probability distributions $F, G \in \cF$.
 It is {\em strictly proper}\/ relative to the class $\cF$ if, furthermore, equality implies that $F = G$.
 The {\em score divergence}\/ associated with the scoring rule $S$ is given by

-Clearly, $\dS(F,G) \geq 0$ for all $F, G \in \cF$ is equivalent to propriety of the scoring rule $\myS$, which is a critically important property in practice \citep{GneitingRaftery2007}.
+Clearly, $\dS(F,G) \geq 0$ for all $F, G \in \cF$ is equivalent to propriety of the scoring rule $\myS$, which is a critically important property in practice.\footnote{See \cite{Brier1950} and \cite{ShufordEtAl1966} for early references arguing that scoring rules should be proper, and \cite{GneitingRaftery2007} for a review of the statistical implications.}

 Table \ref{tab:scores} shows frequently used proper scoring rules, along with the associated score divergences and the natural domain.
 For any given scoring rule $\myS$, the associated {\em natural domain}\/ is the largest convex class of probability distributions $F$ such that $\myS(F,y)$ is well-defined and finite almost surely under $F$.
-Specifically, the natural domain for the popular {\em logarithmic score}\/ (LogS; eq.~\eqref{eq:LogS}) is the class $\cL_1$ of the probability distribution with densities, and the respective score divergence is the Kullback-Leibler divergence; see, e.g., \citet{GneitingRaftery2007} and \citet{ThorarinsdottirEtAl2013}.
+Specifically, the natural domain for the popular {\em logarithmic score}\/ (LogS; eq.~\eqref{eq:LogS}) is the class $\cL_1$ of the probability distribution with densities, and the respective score divergence is the Kullback-Leibler divergence.
+The logarithmic score is local \citep{Bernardo1979}, that is, it evaluates a predictive model based only on the density value at the realizing outcome.
+Conceptually, this means that the logarithmic score ignores the model's predicted probabilities of events that could have happened but did not.
 For the {\em continuous ranked probability score}\/ (CRPS; eq.~\eqref{eq:CRPS}), the natural domain is the class $\cM_1$ of the probability distributions with finite mean.
-These two scores are strictly proper relative to their respective natural domains.
+The LogS and CRPS are both strictly proper relative to their respective natural domains.
+In contrast to the logarithmic score, the CRPS rewards predictive distributions that place mass close to the realizing outcome, a feature that is often called `sensitivity to distance' \citep[e.g.][Section 2]{MathesonWinkler1976}.
+While various authors have argued in favor of either locality or sensitivity to distance, the choice between these two contrasting features appears ultimately subjective.
 Finally, the natural domain for the {\em Dawid--Sebastiani score}\/ {\citep[DSS;][]{DawidSebastiani1999}} is the class $\cM_2$ of the probability distributions with strictly positive, finite variance.
 This score is proper, but not strictly proper, relative to $\cM_2$.
-In practice, the DSS is a natural choice of scoring rule if one is interested in predictions of the mean and variance, but not in higher moments.